What Qualifications Are Needed To Be an Operations Manager?

 An operations manager handles the company’s core business activities and processes.
 What this means differs from company to company and sector to sector.
-However, in all cases, the role of an operations manager is pivotal, and most companies would only be able to operate with someone performing this role.
+Yet, the role of an operations manager is pivotal in all cases.
+Most companies would only be able to operate with someone performing this role.

-An operations manager must possess in-depth knowledge of the company procedures they are responsible for.
-At the same time, the operations manager also needs to be a generalist who can execute dozens of general business tasks in performing their duties.
+An operations manager must possess in-depth knowledge of the company’s procedures.
+They are responsible for those procedures.
+The operations manager must also be a generalist who can execute dozens of general business tasks.
+They must do this while performing their duties.

 Academic Qualifications

-The academic requirements for operations managers vary depending on the specific role and industry.
+The academic requirements for operations managers vary.
+It depends on the specific role and industry.
 Here are some examples of the kinds of credentials required for various sectors.

 Manufacturing